 The City's MIS staff routinely evaluates risk factors and implements safety features to protect the City's computerized systems.
-In 2008, the City plans on contracting for an external data security audit.
-A formal plan will be developed addressing risks that could impact the City's computer system and operations.
+The City is in the process of establishing an MIS steering committee and, by the end of 2009, plans on contracting for an external data security audit.
+Upon completion of the external data security audit, a formal plan will be developed addressing risks that could impact the City's computer system and appropriate policies and procedures put in place.